nodejs/node/doc/api/net.md

 * `error` {Object}
 * Returns: {net.Socket}

 Ensures that no more I/O activity happens on this socket.
-Effectivly discards any buffered data and ends the socket.
+It effectively discards any buffered data and ends the socket.

 See, [`writable.destroy()`][] for further details.